duckdb/duckdb-web/docs/sql/data_types/interval.md

 > Warning The *microseconds* component is split only into hours, minutes, and microseconds, rather than hours, minutes, *seconds*, and microseconds.

-Additionally, the amounts of centuries, decades, quarters, seconds, and milliseconds in an `INTERVAL`, rounded down to the nearest integer, can be extracted via the `datepart` function.
+Additionally, the amounts of centuries, decades, quarters (the only unit that's one based), seconds, and milliseconds in an `INTERVAL`, rounded down to the nearest integer, can be extracted via the `datepart` function.
 However, these components are not required to reassemble the original `INTERVAL`.
 In fact, if the previous query additionally extracted decades or seconds, then the sum of extracted parts would generally be larger than the original `period` since this would double count the months and microseconds components, respectively.

 For example: